-After a heavy snow, my father and I trudged through the drifts, up the road to a hill that sloped down through the woods.
-It was a precarious slide.
-The afternoon was achingly cold; I can still feel the stabs of blowing ice on my cheeks.
+After a heavy snow, my father and I trudged through the drifts and up the road to the crest of a hill that sloped down through the woods.
+The afternoon was achingly cold.
+I can still feel the stabs of blowing ice on my cheeks.

 A few years ago, I found myself driving toward Ralston, the street on which I lived during my most formative years.
 I drove, looking for my Missouri woods.
 Where they had been was now covered with houses.
 But I could sense where the trees had lived.

-As I passed under one tree, I remembered walking in the snow there with my father, now dead.
-He was wearing his old Army coat, and was holding an air pistol and we were looking for rabbits, and I saw the trail of ungraceful tracks across the snow through the trees.
+As I passed under one tree, I remembered walking in the snow there with my father.
+He was wearing his army coat, and was holding an air pistol and we were looking for rabbits, and I saw the trail of ungraceful tracks across the snow through the trees.

 Over to the left, a trickle of water ran where the creek used to be.
 And I remembered the bluegills of summer, and one winter falling through the ice of this creek, and standing in water up to my waist pawing at the snow-covered bank as my collie looked down.